AntonioBerna/advent-of-rust-2024/pdf/day-05/day-05.md

 "We need to create another function," Prancer continued. "to parse the CSV rows into `Kid` structs."

 Blitzen slammed his mug down.
 "And since Santa put me in charge of this project, I'm naming the function.
-It's going to be called `parse_row`."
+It's going to be called `parse_row`".

 ---